Guardian Portal

 3. Respect

-Members and leadership are expected to treat each other with respect, even during disagreement, correction, or conflict.
+Members and leadership treat each other with respect, including during a disagreement or a correction.
+You can be right without being contemptuous.

 4. Growth

 No one is expected to be perfect.
-People are expected to be honest, coachable, and willing to improve.
+You are expected to be honest about mistakes, take coaching, and work to get better.

 5. Communication